APPENDIX - Fringe Spacing Geometry Module

 This requires specifying:

 1. Feature-scale distribution: What is the distribution of "interesting feature scales" in a typical large building complex?
-If all urban complexes naturally produce feature clusters with ~3–4× bandwidth ratios, the coincidence with HAARP's bandwidth is less surprising.
+If all urban complexes naturally produce feature clusters with ~3–4× bandwidth ratios, the coincidence with the referenced HF class is less surprising.

 2. Transmitter-class distribution: How many specific real-world transmitter classes exist with defined operational windows in the 1–30 MHz range?
 Each is an independent "target" that increases the look-elsewhere probability.